 7. Possible cause of Cancer

 The chemical we earlier talked about, Acrylamide that is present in processed foods has carcinogenic properties leading to a variety of cancers.
-The bag of chips contain high levels of this chemical and hence is dangerous for health, increasing the rate of cancer.
+The bag of chips contains high levels of this chemical and hence is dangerous for health, increasing the rate of cancer.

 8. Binge Eating & Depression